Novak Djokovic's rebirth at French Open?

 Something had to give

-Djokovic only won two small tournaments in 2017 -- his last ATP Tour win was last July -- and he has failed to exceed the quarterfinals at a major since the 2016 US Open.
+Djokovic only won two small tournaments in 2017 -- his last title was last July -- and he has failed to exceed the quarterfinals at a major since the 2016 US Open.

 This March, he fell in the second round of both Indian Wells and Miami, two of tennis' most prestigious events, which he has won a combined 11 times.